Coordinated care made simple

 Tips for clinic visits

 Meeting a new doctor can be intimidating.
-So depending on your child’s age, talk about the visit with your child.
+So depending on your child’s age, ECG (Electrocardiogram) with your child.
 Show your child a photo of the doctor from our directory.
 With younger kids, it may also help to draw pictures or act out the upcoming visit with a stuffed animal as the patient.
 Encourage older kids to write down their questions for the doctor.

 To help us complete initial paperwork and concentrate on your child’s care, it’s best to arrive about 15 minutes before your scheduled appointment.
 That way, we can zip through the registration and insurance process (remember to bring your insurance card and co-pay) and concentrate on what’s most important to us—talking with you and taking great care of your child.